autolab/autograders-examples/solvesCryptarithm/README.md

 ### Files created by running make

-solvesCryptarithm-handout/ The directory that is handed out to students, created using files from src/. solvesCryptarithm-handout.tar Archive of hello-handout directory autograde.tar File that is copied to the autograding instance (along with autograde-Makefile and student handin file)
+solvescryptarithm-handout/ The directory that is handed out to students, created using files from src/. solvescryptarithm-handout.tar Archive of hello-handout directory autograde.tar File that is copied to the autograding instance (along with autograde-Makefile and student handin file)

 ### Files created and managed by Autolab

-handin/ All students handin files solvesCryptarithm.rb Config file solvesCryptarithm.yml Database properties that persist from semester to semester log.txt Log of autograded submissions
+handin/ All students handin files solvescryptarithm.rb Config file solvescryptarithm.yml Database properties that persist from semester to semester log.txt Log of autograded submissions

 ## Further Notes on Autograder